CEREBRAL HEMORRHAGE

 Cerebral amyloid angiopathy (CAA)

-- a heterogeneous group of sporadic or familial diseases characterized by amyloid deposits in the walls of small and medium-sized cerebral vessels
+- a heterogeneous group of sporadic or familial disorders characterized by deposition of amyloid beta-peptide (Aβ) in the walls of small to medium-sized cerebral and leptomeningeal vessels in the absence of systemic amyloidosis

-- mainly affects older people, rare familial forms (Icelandic and Dutch type) occur in younger age
+- rare familial forms (Icelandic, Arctic, or Dutch type) occur at younger ages

 - CAA is responsible for ~2-10% of primary intracranial hemorrhages (30-70% of lobar hematomas in elderly patients) [Chao, 2006]